What level should my child play?

 Guided by the Little League Tee Ball Program, KNLL Tee Ball is tailored for entry-level players.
 Designed to provide a safe and fun introduction to the fundamentals of baseball, players learn the basic concepts of catching, throwing, and hitting off a tee.
 There is no coach pitching in our Tee Ball division.

 The target ages are Little League Age 4 to 6-year old players with no previous experience in an organized Tee Ball league.
 Ideal team sizes are 7-8 players to provide more individual coaching and keep players engaged in activity on the field.
 Parents should expect their player to participate in 2 one-hour events (practice/game) each week on Wednesdays and Sundays.
 Our regular season schedule starts the week after LWSD Spring Break and runs into the middle of June.
 Players are assigned to teams – see Lower Level Team Formation below.
+For more information about our Tee Ball program, please visit this Tee Ball Webpage.

 Intended for second and third-year players, players Little League Age 5 and 6 must have prior Tee Ball experience to join this Division.
 Players Little League Age 7 may start here without prior experience.